HinodeXRT/xrtpy/joss/paper.md

 In fostering collaboration within the solar physics community, XRTpy seamlessly integrates with similar packages.
 Designed towards working in conjunction with aiapy for SDO/AIA observations, EISpack for Hinode-EIS data analysis, and irispy-lmsal for IRIS observations.
 This integration provides users with a smooth and comprehensive analysis experience.
 Further building on the SunPy framework (SunPy Project et al., 2020), XRTpy effectively utilizes the `Map` object for handling Hinode-XRT image data.

 The development of XRTpy is an open and collaborative effort, hosted on  [Github](https://github.com/HinodeXRT/xrtpy)  to ensure transparency and encourage community involvement.
 The project's documentation is comprehensive and continuously updated, available online via Read the Docs.
-To maintain high-quality standards, XRTpy employs a robust testing framework built on  [`pytest`](https://pytest.org).
+To maintain high-quality standards, XRTpy employs a robust testing framework built on [`pytest`](https://pytest.org) and GitHub Actions.
 This framework covers a range of aspects including different Python versions, online functionality, documentation integrity, software functionality, and code style checks, ensuring a reliable and effective tool for users.

 # Acknowledgements